kamiljkon/ballroompro/README.md

 # ballroompro
 A Ballroom Competition Platform for all the parties involved in the organization and the running of the event.
+Created as a CS32 final project by Kamil K.

 **Projet component outline:**
 Competitor side: